 About me

 Hi there!
-I’m Roya, a researcher, astronomer, and nature lover.
+I’m Roya, an astronomer, researcher, and nature lover.

 My Passion